comapi/comapi-sdk-js-samples/foundation/AngularJS/1.x/basic_chat/README.md

-# Angular 2 COMAPI CHAT DEMO
+# AngularJS 1.x COMAPI CHAT DEMO
 This is a minimal sample app using just the Comapi Foundation SDK.

 It is written in Angular 1.x